monerodocs/md/docs/interacting/monerod-reference.md

 | `--start-mining`                   | Specify wallet address to mining for. **This must be a [main address](/public-address/main-address)!** It can be neither a subaddres nor integrated address.
 | `--mining-threads`                 | Specify mining threads count.
 By default ony one thread will be used.
 For best results, set it to number of your physical cores.
 | `--extra-messages-file`            | Specify file for extra messages to include into coinbase transactions.
 | `--bg-mining-enable`               | Enable unobtrusive mining.
-In this mode mininig will use a small percentage of your system resources to never noticeably slow down your computer.
+In this mode mining will use a small percentage of your system resources to never noticeably slow down your computer.
 This is intended to encourage people to mine to improve decentralization.
 That being said chances of finding a block are diminishingly small with solo CPU mining, and even lesser with its unobtrusive version.
 You can tweak the unobtrusivness / power trade-offs with the further `--bg-*` options below.
 | `--bg-mining-ignore-battery`       | If true, assumes plugged in when unable to query system power status.
 | `--bg-mining-min-idle-interval`    | Specify min lookback interval in seconds for determining idle state.
 | `--bg-mining-idle-threshold`       | Specify minimum avg idle percentage over lookback interval.